sbassett1/chat-app/README.md

 Chat app using sockets, Deployed to Heroku

-On first launch may take up to 15 minutes for response as Heroku (free option) goes into a stand by mode after inactivity
+On first launch may take up to 15 seconds for response as Heroku (free option) goes into a stand by mode after inactivity